gicrisf/emacs-indigo/README.md

 **Version 0.8.0**

-**Most features are implemented and tested** (150+ tests), with core operations complete.
-Particularly, we have features complete molecular operations, a full iterator system for structure traversal, rendering and visualization support, and automatic resource management.
+**Most features are implemented and tested** (350+ tests), with core operations complete.
+Particularly, we have complete molecular operations, a full iterator system for structure traversal, lazy stream abstraction with functional combinators, rendering and visualization support, and automatic resource management with intuitive `indigo-with-*` macros.

 Areas still in development include advanced analysis features (scaffold detection, R-group deconvolution), SDF/RDF file iteration, and additional array/writer operations.
-I'm also working on lazy streams.

 ## Build